Kapalabhati Pranayama

 Read general guidelines for pranayama before starting this pranayama.

 • There is no Kumbhaka (holding of breath) in this Pranayama.
-Perform Inhalation and exhalation rapidly.
+Inhalation and exhalation are performed rapidly through the nose.

 • Set up your exhalations in a slow rhythm and comfortable pace.